 His research has appeared in many leading scholarly journals including The Journal of Politics, Public Opinion Quarterly, Political Research Quarterly, Social Science Quarterly, Electoral Studies, and American Politics Research.

-He is also is the co-editor of The Guide to State Politics and Policy, a 33 chapter volume with Sage/CQ Press covering the entire field of state politics.
+He is also the co-editor of The Guide to State Politics and Policy, a 33 chapter volume with Sage/CQ Press covering the entire field of state politics.